Madhu3782/Online-Shopping/README.md

 # 🛒 Online Shopping Website

-This is a basic online shopping website built using HTML, CSS, JavaScript, and PHP with XAMPP server for backend and database operations.
+Overview
+This is a complete e-commerce web application built with PHP, MySQL, HTML, CSS, and JavaScript that allows users to browse products, add items to a shopping cart, and complete purchases with payment processing.
+This is a mini project for building an **Online Shopping Website** using web development technologies.
+The site allows users to register, log in, browse products, add them to a shopping cart, and proceed to checkout.
+The admin can also manage product listings.

+This project is ideal for learning how to:
+- Connect frontend with PHP backend
+- Use forms for login/registration
+- Work with a MySQL database through phpMyAdmin
+- Handle sessions and basic CRUD operations
 ## 🚀 Tech Stack

 - **Frontend:** HTML, CSS, JavaScript